ULTEM®

-Due to its high performance and ease of manufacturing, Ultem® is an excellent choice for manifolds, reusable machined components, electrical insulators, electrical component housings and aircraft instrumentation.
-It is utilized in a wide cross section of manufacturing industries: medical, pharmaceutical, electronics, semiconductor design, aircraft, aerospace, and automotive.
+Due to its high performance and ease of manufacturing, ULTEM® is an excellent choice for manifolds and reusable machined components.
+Teams use this resin in a wide cross-section of industries: medical, pharmaceutical, electronics, aerospace, and automotive.

 - Tensile strength: 15,200 psi